To spend over 40 years in public education is a feat to marvel at. To do so with the same school district is often unheard of.

 “You’re a very lucky person if you have win-win situations all the time,” Ahern said.
 “In counseling, you always ask yourself, ‘What’s best for the student in the long run?’
 Even in athletics, it’s what’s best for the player and program vs. what’s best for the parent or the coaches.
 I think if you stay true to that value and be honest and transparent, it’ll work out in the long run.
 I’ve learned that the kids deserve as much honesty and transparency as an adult, as long as you’re fair and consistent.”

 Ahern feels she’s made positive impacts in streamlining event scheduling and promoting synergy between the booster club and the athletic department.
-She’s also proud of the quality of the current coaches, especially the fact she and her staff have developed a pipeline of assistant moving into head coaching roles; five of Elizabethtown’s coaches (Andy Breault for football, Jenna Griest for girls volleyball, Chad Houck for swimming, Herb Miller for baseball and Rocky Parise for boys basketball) hold that distinction, and three more (Lamar Fahnestock for boys volleyball, Mike Sernoffsky for wrestling and Cindy Telenko for field hockey) had previous stints as head coaches before returning to those roles in the past two seasons.
+She’s also proud of the quality of the current coaches, especially the fact she and her staff have developed a pipeline of assistants moving into head coaching roles; five of Elizabethtown’s coaches (Andy Breault for football, Jenna Griest for girls volleyball, Chad Houck for swimming, Herb Miller for baseball and Rocky Parise for boys basketball) hold that distinction, and three more (Lamar Fahnestock for boys volleyball, Mike Sernoffsky for wrestling and Cindy Telenko for field hockey) had previous stints as head coaches before returning to those roles in the past two seasons.

 But above all else, she loves working with the kids.